Big bets keep coming for McGregor in Vegas

 The vast majority of the tickets (93 percent) and money (76 percent) are on McGregor at Westgate, but Monday saw some larger ones come in as well.

-Westgate took two "low five-figure" wagers on McGregor at +500 Monday afternoon, pushing the odds down to the lowest they've been at the book since the odds opened (McGregor +425, Mayweather -550).
+Westgate took two "low five-figure" wagers on McGregor at +500 Monday afternoon, pushing the odds down to the lowest they've been at the book since opening (McGregor +425, Mayweather -550).

 Minutes after that happened, bettors pounced on the low odds on Mayweather, pushing it up to -600 and McGregor to +450.